-These scenic and historic byways can be “paired” with some of Colorado’s award-winning wineries:
+The scenic and historic byways below can be “paired” with some of Colorado’s award-winning wineries.
+For even more scenic drives, check out our quick guide to Colorado's 26 scenic byways.

 Trail of the Ancients